studam/Tableau/README.md

-# Tableau Challenge - Citi Bike Analytics
+# Tableau project - Citi Bike Analytics

-### Before You Begin

-* If you haven't already, be sure to create a Tableau Public account [here](https://public.tableau.com/s/).

-* The free tier of Tableau only lets you save to their public server.
-This means that each time you save your file it will be uploaded to your Tableau Public profile.

-* You are able to load and continue working on the same workbook.

-* When you are finished with your challenge, you will turn in the URL to your Tableau Public workbook along with any additional files used for your analysis.

 ## Background

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)

-Congratulations on your new job!
-As the new lead analyst for the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Program, you are now responsible for overseeing the largest bike sharing program in the United States.
-In your new role, you will be expected to generate regular reports for city officials looking to publicize and improve the city program.
+As the new lead analyst for the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Program, I am now responsible for overseeing the largest bike-sharing program in the United States.
+Expected to generate regular reports for city officials looking to publicize and improve the city program.

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
-City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.
+City officials have a number of questions about the program, so my first task on the job is to build a set of data reports to provide the answers.

-## Task
+## Tasks

-**Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**
+**My task is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**

-**Design 2-5 visualizations for each discovered phenomena (4-10 total).
-You may work with a timespan of your choosing.
-Optionally, you may merge multiple datasets from different periods.**
+**To design visualizations for each discovered phenomenon.

-**The following are some questions you may wish to tackle.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!**
+**The following are some questions to tackle.

-* How many trips have been recorded total during the chosen period?
+* How many trips have been recorded in total during the chosen period?

 * By what percentage has total ridership grown?

 * How has the proportion of short-term customers and annual subscribers changed?

-* What are the peak hours in which bikes are used during summer months?
+* What are the peak hours in which bikes are used during the summer months?

 * What are the peak hours in which bikes are used during winter months?

 * Today, what are the top 10 stations in the city for starting a journey?
-(Based on data, why do you hypothesize these are the top locations?)

 * Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)